MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/drawing.md

 `Clear` exists in two different versions:

-- The [`Clear`](https://developer.xamarin.com/api/member/SkiaSharp.SKCanvas.Clear/p/SkiaSharp.SKColor/) method with an `SKColor` parameter replaces the pixels of the display surface with pixels of that color.
+- The [`Clear`](xref:SkiaSharp.SKCanvas.Clear(SkiaSharp.SKColor)) method with an `SKColor` parameter replaces the pixels of the display surface with pixels of that color.

-- The [`Clear`](https://developer.xamarin.com/api/member/SkiaSharp.SKCanvas.Clear()/) method with no parameters replaces the pixels with the [`SKColors.Empty`](https://developer.xamarin.com/api/property/SkiaSharp.SKColors.Empty/) color, which is a color in which all the components (red, green, blue, and alpha) are set to zero.
+- The [`Clear`](xref:SkiaSharp.SKCanvas.Clear) method with no parameters replaces the pixels with the [`SKColors.Empty`](xref:SkiaSharp.SKColors.Empty) color, which is a color in which all the components (red, green, blue, and alpha) are set to zero.
 This color is sometimes referred to as "transparent black."

 Calling `Clear` with no arguments on a new bitmap intializes the entire bitmap to be entirely transparent.
 Anything subsequently drawn on the bitmap will usually be opaque or partially opaque.